yueyinqiu/NWorldPermissions/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: "Improvements or additions to documentation."
+about: "Want the documentation improved."
-title: ''
+title: 'Want the documentation improved.'
 labels: documentation
 assignees: ''